Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 Eligibility

-• The teacher should have been in the same role for at least 12 months prior to their nomination.
+• The teacher should have been in the same role for at least 12 months prior to their application.

-• The teacher/kaiako (nominee) must be either a New Zealand citizen or a New Zealand permanent resident.
+• The teacher/kaiako must be either a New Zealand citizen or a New Zealand permanent resident.

-• The teacher or kaiako (nominee) must have had five years of scienceteaching experience in New Zealand.
+• The teacher or kaiako must have had five years of scienceteaching experience in New Zealand.

-• In the case of secondary school teachers, the majority of their teaching time must have been devoted to teaching science1 subjects which are taken to include teaching relevant to any of the science, mathematics, technology, putaiao, hangarau or pangarau learning areas of the New Zealand curriculum
+• In the case of secondary school teachers, the majority of their teaching time must have been devoted to teaching science1 subjects which are taken to include teaching relevant to any of the science, mathematics, technology, putaiao, hangarau or pangarau learning areas of the National Curriculum.

 • The recipient of the Prize is expected to remain in the teaching profession for at least the year following the presentation of the Prize.

-• The teacher/kaiako will require to be nominated and will require one referee which must be their Principal.
-The Principal is not permitted to be the nominator.
+• The teacher/kaiako will require two referees one of which must be their Principal.

-Re-application by nominees from previous years is encouraged and welcomed, as long as the eligibility criteria continue to be met.
+• Re-application by teachers from previous years is encouraged and welcomed, as long as the eligibility criteria continue to be met.
 However past winners of the Prize will not be eligible to enter a second time.

-1 Taken to include teaching relevant to any of the science, technology, mathematics, pūtaiao, hangarau or pāngarau learning areas of the New Zealand curriculum.
+1 Taken to include teaching relevant to any of the science, technology, mathematics, pūtaiao, hangarau or pāngarau learning areas of the National Curriculum.

 Value